Citation for this page in APA citation style. Close

 Abstract

-Local causal interactions with the entangling apparatus put entangled particles in a spherically symmetric two-particle quantum state Ψ12 that Erwin Schrödinger said cannot be represented as a product of two independent single-particle states.
+Two local causal interactions inside the entanglement apparatus project the entangled particles into a spherically symmetric two-particle quantum state ΨAB that Erwin Schrödinger said cannot be represented as a simple product of two independent single-particle states ΨAΨB.
 As the particles travel away from the central apparatus C in opposite directions toward measurement devices at A and B the two-particle wave function is in a spherically symmetric singlet state with total spin angular momentum zero.
-This total spin zero is conserved as a constant of the motion until separate local causal interactions at A and B collapse the two-particle wave function, decohering it into single-particle states Ψ1 and Ψ2 that are now disentangled.
-As long as local measurements are made at the same pre-agreed upon angle their planar symmetry will maintain total spin zero, the particles will have correlated opposite spin states up-down or down-up, and individual spin states will be randomly up or down.
-Should measurements at A and B differ by angle θ, perfect correlations will be reduced by cos2θ, as quantum mechanics predicts.
-We note that no information is communicated (at any speed) between A and B. Single bits of information are created at A and at B, caused by the initial entanglement at C.
+The wave function is a linear combination or superposition of ΨA ↑ΨB ↓ + ΨA ↓ΨB ↑.
+The total spin zero is conserved as a constant of the motion until a local causal interaction at either A or B collapses the two-particle wave function, decohering it to a product of single-particle states, either ΨA ↑ΨB ↓ or ΨA ↓ΨB ↑ The particles are then disentangled.
+As long as local measurements are made at the same pre-agreed upon angle their planar symmetry will maintain total spin zero, the particles will have correlated opposite spin states, either up-down or down-up, and individual spin states will be randomly up or down.
+Should measurements at A and B not be made in the same plane, with angles differing by angle θ, perfect correlations will be reduced by cos2θ, as quantum mechanics predicts.
+We note that no information is communicated (at any speed) between A and B. The two bits of information are locally created at A and at B, distally caused by the initial entanglement at C. These bits of information did not exist as the particles were in transit to A and B. They were proximally caused by the local measurements at A and at B.

 Einstein first saw an instantaneous (nonlocal) change across the front of a widespread light wave in his 1905 photoelectric effect work.